Academic Calendar

 Program Standards

-Learners admitted to this program are presumed to be capable of fulfilling the academic requirements of the program with, if applicable, provision of reasonable accommodation.
-The reasonable accommodation of learners with disabilities shall not require the university to lower its standards, academic or otherwise, nor shall it relieve a learner of the responsibility to develop and demonstrate the essential skills and competencies expected of all learners pursuing this program (Students with Disabilities policy).
+Students admitted to this program are presumed to be capable of fulfilling the academic requirements of their program with, if applicable, the provision of reasonable accommodation.
+The reasonable accommodation of students with disabilities shall not require the University to lower its standards, academic or otherwise, nor shall it relieve a student of the responsibility to develop and demonstrate the essential skills and competencies expected of all students pursuing this program (Students with Disabilities Procedure).

 Police Information Check

-A current, clear Police Information Check (PIC) that includes a Vulnerable Sector Search is required for program admission.
-This check must be completed no earlier than 90 days prior to the program start date and submitted no later than the published document deadline.
-Having a pardon in progress does not meet the admission requirement for a clear PIC.
+A current, clear Police Information Check (PIC) that includes a Vulnerable Sector Check (VSC) is required for program admission.
+These checks must be completed no earlier than 90 days prior to the program start date and submitted no later than the published document deadline.
+A pardon in progress does not meet the admission requirement for a clear check.

 Program Learning Outcomes